vishwesh-D-kumar/AlgorithmFlowVisualizer/README.md

  *Requires python 3.6 or above, due to use of f-strings*

 0. Install required packages from requirements.txt.
-Do have a look at how to install graphviz.(will be required to be installed from package managers also (apt-get,brew))
+Do have a look at how to install [graphviz](https://graphviz.gitlab.io/download)

+    Assuming apt to be your system package manager , this should work
+    ```
+        pip3 install -r requirements.txt
+        apt-get install graphviz
+    ```

 1. Lets call the file you want to visualize as test.py (a sample test.py is in the repo)
 2. Instantiate in the following manner
     ```python